martinjohndyer/FAIR_Code_design/episodes/Dont_touch_your_code_anymore.md

 As it is often the case in Python, multiple options are available:

 - INI Files are easy to read and parse.
-The module used to load these files is [configparser]() and part of the [Python standard Library](https://docs.python.org/3/library/index.html)
+The module used to load these files is [configparser](https://docs.python.org/3/library/configparser.html) and part of the [Python standard Library](https://docs.python.org/3/library/index.html).

 ```
 [section1]